Menu

 Don’t miss this opportunity to advance your skills and provide superior support to your residents with Alzheimer’s and other forms of dementia.

-If you wish to train a large group online, on your schedule and budget, please inquire about dates and special rates:
+• If you wish to train a large group online, on your schedule and budget, please inquire about preferred dates.

 6 Reasons Why Group Training in the Adapted Montessori Method is Essential for Long-Term Care Communities and Community Organizations